Have you ever longed for something that was in your power to get but failed to get it?

 You may have to help (hurt) your loved one.

 This may require you empty the house of drugs, alcohol, and paraphernalia.
-It may mean you gather the family for a collective intervention.
-You will have to do what it takes to get the person the help that’s needed.
+It may mean you gather the family for a collective intervention and encourage they enter a residential program like Shenandoah Valley Adult and Teen Challenge.
+You will have to do what it takes to get the person the help that’s needed

 The hard part is balancing the two.